peering-manager/peering-manager/docs/models/devices/router.md

   context for e.g. tooling that accesses Peering Manager programmatically.
 * `NetBox Device`: an valid ID inside a NetBox instance where the router is also referenced.
-* `Use NetBox`: an option to use NetBox NAPALM capabilities to reach the router.
-Features requiring NAPALM will use NetBox API as a proxy.
 * `NAPALM Username`: a username for Peering Manager to use for connecting to the router.
 It overrides the `NAPALM_USERNAME` global setting.
 * `NAPALM Password`: a password for Peering Manager to use for connecting to